Month: April 2018

 Seeds of Change

-‘Dr Dee’, ‘Her Majesty, Queen Elizabeth I’, ‘Sir Walter Raleigh’ and ‘Master Shakespeare’ Time does strange things.
-It is just a week since our workshop and already it feels as if it is receding into the mists, and yet, it is also as clear and sharp as if we were about to enter the temple space for another…
+Sue’s photographic tour of the Jewel in the Claw.
+The Silent Eye ‘Dr Dee’, ‘Her Majesty, Queen Elizabeth I’, ‘Sir Walter Raleigh’ and ‘Master Shakespeare’ Time does strange things.
+It is just a week since our workshop and already it feels as if it is receding into the mists, and yet, it is also as clear and sharp as if we were about to … Read More Seeds of Change

 Taxi from Hope: A Journey into the Heart of the “Jewel in the Claw”